 It is best to understand Robert’s relationship to the land in his own words.
 In 2012, he wrote: “Strikingly beautiful, the Kissimmee River was my source of constant inspiration, just as the beaches were for the coastal Highwaymen during all the years that I lived in the region.
 Its windswept, black waters sparkled at midday, evoking visions of timeless vistas where droves of birds sailed the warm winds above.
 I would often take long walks before or after work and fish along the levee that contained the river after the early 1960s.
 My favorite time was at daybreak when I would imagine myself suspended in a Salvador Dali world where huge flights of white egrets silently passed overhead as if steered to some mysterious destination known only to nature.”

-Working from sketches drawn from time spent in Florida’s landscape and field notes he made whenever he learned anything new, he could work for eighteen hours without a break.
+Working from sketches drawn from time spent in Florida’s landscape and field notes he made whenever he learned anything new, Robert could work eighteen hours without a break.
 He once painted twenty paintings in four days.

-He concentrated on wildlife more than most of the other Highwaymen.
+Robert concentrated on painting wildlife more than other Highwaymen.
 His paintings might include cowboys, cattle, hunters, hunting dogs, deer, wolves, wild hogs, and turkeys.
 In keeping with his focus on depicting the landscape accurately, his palette was more restrained than most of the other painters in the group.
-He wasn’t as prolific as other Highwaymen, but his attention to detail and his intense love for the landscape he depicted made him one of the better artists in the group.
+While Robert may not have been as prolific as other Highwaymen, his attention to detail and his intense love for the landscape he depicted made him one of the better artists in the group.